JieunKwon/React_Redux_counter/README.md

             export default reducer;

-1. src/store/modules/counter.js
+> This counter is used createAction and handleAction in src/store/modules/counter.js

-      For state of counter, used handleActions instead of switch.
+For state of counter, can use handleAction instead of switch.

         // If use switch, do action according to action type; increment and decrement